pharo-project/pharo5-vm/mc/VMMaker.oscogSPC.package/StackToRegisterMappingCogit.class/README.md

 	- the trampoline for entering an N-arg PIC

 ceEnterCogCodePopReceiverArg0Regs ceEnterCogCodePopReceiverArg1Arg0Regs
-	- teh trampoline for entering a method with N register args
+	- the trampoline for entering a method with N register args

 debugBytecodePointers
 	- a Set of bytecode pcs for setting breakpoints (simulation only)